Queuni/Match3-Core/README.md

 - Refactor the client to use async context manager for the session

 - Fix the encoding issue when reading config files with non-ASCII

+- Improve the default config so it works out of the box for dev